ColtonWiklund/portfolio/README.md

 > The Frame Tool is used to create a Frame Segment between two points in world space.
 Frame Segments will automatically connect to any adjacent Frame Segments to create a unified structure.

 ![Panel Tool](creator_2.jpg)
 > The Panel Tool is used to create Panels between Frame Segments.
 The player selects a vertex and any Panels that can be made will be indicated.
-Clicking an indicated Panel will build it.
+Clicking an indicator will build a Panel at that location.

 ![Structure](creator_3.jpg)
 > A basic structure made from the Frame and Panel Tools.
 The structure has a mass appriopriate for its size and can be interacted with through the physics engine.